Used SUVs for sale at Jay Malone CDJR in Hutchinson, MN

 Interior space (3-row)

-Tahoe: most cargo and most passenger space — it’s a full-size SUV.
+Tahoe: more cargo and passenger space — but it’s a different vehicle class (full-size).
 Explorer: standard 3-row with usable space behind the second row.
 Grand Cherokee L: usable 3-row with ~17 cu ft behind the third row.
-Edge to: Tahoe for raw size; Explorer and Grand Cherokee L are close for midsize 3-row usability.
+Edge to: Grand Cherokee L and Explorer for the right balance of 3-row usability and midsize footprint.
+The Tahoe gives you more space but at full-size operating cost.

 Interior quality and luxury